-During summertime in the planet's north, the remaining northern polar cap is all water ice; the southern cap is water ice as well, but remains covered by a relatively thin layer of carbon dioxide ice even in summertime.
+During summertime in the planet's north, the remaining northern polar cap is all water ice; the southern cap is water ice as well but it remains covered by a relatively thin layer of carbon dioxide ice even in the summertime.

 Scientists using radar data from NASA's Mars Reconnaissance Orbiter found a record of the most recent Martian ice age in the planet's north polar ice cap.
 Research indicates a glacial period ended there about 400,000 years ago.
 Understanding seasonal ice behavior on Mars helps scientists refine models of the Red Planet's past and future climate.

 8. Ice Feeds a Ring of Saturn

 Saturn’s rings and many of its moons are composed of mostly water ice – and one of its moons is actually creating a ring.

 Enceladus, an icy Saturnian moon, is covered in “tiger stripes.”
 These long cracks at Enceladus’ South Pole are venting its liquid ocean into space and creating a cloud of fine ice particles over the moon's South Pole.
 Those particles, in turn, form Saturn’s E ring, which spans from about 75,000 miles (120,000 kilometers) to about 260,000 miles (420,000 kilometers) above Saturn's equator.